Multi-Factor Authentication for Business: Benefits, Methods, and Implementation

 TL;DR

-Multi-factor authentication (MFA) blocks 99.2% of automated account attacks by requiring two or more verification factors—something you know, have, or are.
+Multi-factor authentication (MFA) blocks 99.9% of automated account attacks by requiring two or more verification factors—something you know, have, or are.
 Hardware keys and authenticator apps are far more secure than SMS codes.
 Fusion Computing deploys and manages MFA across Microsoft 365, VPN, and cloud platforms for Canadian businesses of every size.

 What is multi-factor authentication?

 Multi-factor authentication (MFA) is a security method that requires users to provide two or more verification factors to access an account or system.
 Factors include: knowledge (password/PIN), possession (authenticator app, security key, SMS code), and inherence (fingerprint, face scan).
-MFA blocks 99.9% of automated credential attacks and is required by most cyber insurance policies and compliance frameworks.
+MFA blocks 99.9% of automated credential attacks and it’s required by most cyber insurance policies and compliance frameworks.

 TL;DR